zephir-lang/php-zephir-parser/README.md

 sudo make install
 ```

-If you have specific PHP versions running:
+If you have multiple/specific PHP versions installed, you may be able to specify for which installation you'd like to
+build by using the `--with-php-config` option during configuration.
+For example:

 ```bash
 git clone git://github.com/phalcon/php-zephir-parser.git